Dzbice/ObsidionNotesDz/Notes/Senior Project/code write stuff.md

 if d is greater than 20 moves it'll go to next thing for a in actions: i.e for every move it can make
-	does a move to cube that was made just then
+	does a move to cube that was made just then then, if cube not in the heuristic, OR the move count for the cube in the huristic